Quake4/MindMiner/Config.md

 ## Miners
 Miners configuration placed in Miners folder and named as miner name and config extension.

-Miners config read on each loop.
+Miners settings read on each loop.
 You may change configuration at any time and it will be applied on the next loop.
 If you delete miner config or change to wrong json format it will be created default on the next loop.

 Look like this "MinerName.config.txt".